C.D. Atlético Marte: Head coaches of Atlético Marte

-The club's current manager is Argentinian Osvaldo Escudero.
+The club's current manager is Salvadoran Edson Flores.
 12] There have been TBD permanent and TBD caretaker managers of Atletico Marte since the appointment of the club's first professional manager, Emilio Guardado in 1950.
 The club's longest-serving manager, in terms of both length of tenure and number of games overseen, is TBD, who managed the club between 1996 and 2018.
 Argentine José Santacomba was Atletico Marte's first manager from outside the El Salvador.
-Salvadorans Conrado Miranda and Armando Contreras Palma is the club's most successful coach, having won three Primera División titles; followed closely by Chilean Hernán Carrasco Vivanco, who won two Primera División titles.
+Salvadorans Conrado Miranda and Armando Contreras Palma is the club's most successful coach, having won three Primera División titles and one Copa El Salvador; followed closely by Chilean Hernán Carrasco Vivanco, who won two Primera División titles.

 List of presidents

 Atletico Marte have had numerous presidents over the course of their history, some of which have been the owners of the club, others have been Military rulers.
 Here is a complete list from when Jesús Rodolfo Rodríguez took over at the club in 1950, until the present day.